Rough Drafts

 I’m still lacking in good resources for understanding the European Union Emissions Trading System (EU ETS) carbon market (or any existing carbon trading markets), but Environmental Defense Fund has a short 2015 report that was a helpful overview.
 If anyone has helpful resources in this space, please send them my way and I’ll update this!

-2022: “Snapshot of the CDR certifications and standards ecosystem” is a helpful compendium and framework for analyzing all the CDR standards floating around out there
+2022: “Snapshot of the CDR certifications and standards ecosystem” is a helpful compendium and framework for analyzing all the CDR standards floating around out there3.

 2022: The most recent IPCC AR6 WG3 report is always good reading to understand the climate space.
 In particular, chapters 3, 7, 12 have useful parts on carbon removal.
 The IPCC also put out a youtube seminar summarizing the role of CDR from the most recent report, if you prefer video over text